 What do you think the results from the ISS will be? [maximum 1250 characters]

 You have from 7 January to 7 February 2018 to do this, and you’ll be notified about whether you’ve been selected for spaceflight by 20 February.Submit code

 Your code will be judged by a panel of software industry experts and aerospace professionals from various nations.
 If your team is selected for spaceflight, your code will be uploaded to the International Space Station and run for three hours (two orbits) sometime between mid-April and early May.
 The files your code creates in space will be downloaded to ground and returned to you for analysis by 10 May.

 Analyse the files you get back from space, and write a final report to show your findings like a real space scientist.
-ESA will provide downloadable guidelines and a four-page template — you just have to complete all the sections.
+ESA will provide downloadable guidelines and a two-page template — you just have to complete all the sections.
 We encourage you to represent your findings visually using images and graphs whenever you can, in order to bridge European language barriers.
 When your report is ready, click Submit report, fill in your details, and upload the completed template.

 You have until 11 June to do this.
 Only teams that submit their final report will receive the official Astro Pi Challenge certificate.
 The ten best reports will win special mentions and exclusive prizes.